U.S. Spending Rises in December; Saving Rate Lowest Since 2005 -- 2nd Update

 Investors are tapping into retirement accounts for expenses "out of overconfidence rather than desperation," he said, noting that "everybody and their brother is renovating their kitchen and bath right now."

+Aaron Parrish, a senior financial adviser at Triad Financial Advisors Inc. in Greensboro, N.C., said one of his clients, a divorcee and retired therapist, gave $56,000 in total to her two daughters and their spouses last year.
+"She would not have felt comfortable doing that if we did not have such a good year in the market," he said.

-Still, some economists say it is too soon to ring alarm bells.
-The saving rate may have been depressed in December by households deferring income for 2018 in anticipation of lower tax rates, and by spending in anticipation of a tax windfall this year.
+Some economists say it is too soon to ring alarm bells.
+The saving rate may have been depressed in December by households deferring income to 2018 in anticipation of lower tax rates, and by spending in anticipation of a tax windfall this year.

 "If the saving rate is still down in the 2%'s by mid-2018, then you can begin to worry, but any anxiety over this now will almost certainly prove to be misplaced," said Stephen Stanley, chief economist of Amherst Pierpont Securities.

-The spending spree is adding fuel to the economy.
+The spending spree, meanwhile, is adding fuel to the economy.
 Consumer spending expanded at a 3.8% annual rate in the fourth quarter, with big gains in cars.
 That helped overall economic output expand at a 2.6% rate, above the 2% trend that has prevailed since the early 2000s.

+"More and more, people want to live now," said Sheila Padden, owner of Padden Financial Planning LLC in Chicago.
+"Nobody's going crazy; they might be taking a trip or considering a vacation home.
+It's not extreme spending."

-A list compiled by Americans for Tax Reform, a conservative advocacy group that favors lower taxes, said Monday that at least three million Americans are receiving bonuses in the wake of tax reform, and 274 companies have announced wage and salary increases, bonuses, or 401(k) match increases directly related to the cuts.
+A list compiled by Americans for Tax Reform, a conservative advocacy group that favors lower taxes, said Monday that at least three million Americans are receiving bonuses in the wake of the tax changes, and 275 companies have announced wage and salary increases, bonuses, or 401(k) match increases directly related to the cuts.

 The path of debt is another wild card.
 Household debt levels aren't much higher now than they were in the mid-2000s boom, even though wealth and incomes have risen.
 Household debt levels fell from $14.2 trillion in 2007 to $13.4 trillion in 2011 and then rose back to $15.1 trillion by the third quarter.
 Moreover, low interest rates have held down the cost of servicing that debt.